StatisKit/StatisKit/doc/index.rst

 .. ................................................................................ ..
 ..                                                                                  ..
 ..
-StatisKit: **StatisKit** is a meta-repository providing general documentation   ..
+StatisKit: meta-repository providing general documentation and tools for the    ..
-..  and tools for the **StatisKit** Organization                                    ..
+..  **StatisKit** Organization                                                      ..
 ..                                                                                  ..
 ..
 Copyright (c) 2016 Pierre Fernique                                              ..
 ..                                                                                  ..